- Our rooibos

 Eat plenty of beans, whole-grains, nuts and seeds.
 These foods are great sources of plant-based protein, iron and zinc and are also packed with anti-oxidants.
 Try snacking on some nuts, adding some brown rice to your curries/ stews, adding some lentils into your mince dishes or sprinkling some seeds on your salads.

 Sip on antioxidant rich beverages.
-Rooibos tea has a high antioxidant content and it is naturally caffeine-free so it’s the perfect beverage for pregnant women. red espresso® offers a range of rooibos products from the classic red cappuccino®, to rooibos espresso powder and Nespresso compatible rooibos pods.
+Rooibos tea has a high antioxidant content and it is naturally caffeine-free so it’s the perfect beverage for pregnant women. red espresso® offers a range of Rooibos products from the classic red cappuccino®, to Rooibos espresso powder and Rooibos pods compatible with Nespresso machines.
 The red espresso® Rooibos has been found to have 10 times the antioxidant potential of normal rooibos and 5 times that of green tea due to its unique production methods and style of preparation which allows for more antioxidants to enter the brew.
 Sipping on antioxidant-rich beverages is also a nutritious and tasty way to stay hydrated during pregnancy, especially if you are not a big fan of plain water.
 Adding a calcium- and protein- rich milk or milk alternative to these beverages can further ensure that you are meeting your calcium and protein needs during pregnancy.

 Tip: Remember that teas and coffees can interfere with iron absorption so it’s always a good idea to consume your café-style beverages a few hours away from iron-rich meals.

 Add some superfoods to your diet.
 Superfoods are foods that have an exceptionally high antioxidant content.
-One of the world’s greatest superfood is the Acai berry.
-It only grows in the Amazonian climate of South America but red espresso® has brought a powdered Acai and blueberry superfood mix to South Africa so that we can get all of the wonderful benefits of Acai berries.
-This mix can be added to smoothies, porridge or healthy puddings for an extra antioxidant boost.
+One of the world’s greatest superfood is the Acai berry that only grows in the Amazonian climate of South America.
+Ask your nearby health store if they stock Acai berry powder and add a teaspoon to your porridge, breakfast bowl or smoothie in the mornings.

 red espresso® Superfood Latte Mixes are also packed with antioxidants from ingredients such as turmeric, ginger, cinnamon, beetroot and matcha.
 As a bonus, the ginger in these beverages can help to settle any pregnancy-induced nausea.